jon-harper/QExt/README.md

 	}

-Another feature of QExt is the "moveable QScopedPointer", implemented as qe::UniquePointer.
-It's essentially QScopedPointer with move semantics and uses Qt's own QScopedPointerDeleter by default, like QScopedPointer.
+Another feature of QExt is the "moveable `QScopedPointer`", implemented as `qe::UniquePointer`.
+It's essentially `QScopedPointer` with move semantics and uses Qt's own `QScopedPointerDeleter` by default, like `QScopedPointer`.
 However, it was designed with modern C++ in mind and written from the ground up with both Standard Library-style and Qt-style accessors (e.g. `get()` and `data()` are synonymous).

 Eventual plans for QExt include a library of useful widgets (QeWidgets) and Windows/COM tools (QeWindows).